simple-login/website/content/job/web-developer.md

 #### About SimpleLogin

-As our privacy is threatened, SimpleLogin’s mission is to help users protect their online privacy.
+As our privacy is threatened, SimpleLogin’s mission is to help people protect their online privacy.
+We don't strive to become a unicorn but to create a sustainable business and have a meaningful impact.

-Based on a transparent and open source model, SimpleLogin is highly recommended by the privacy community.

-Having a single person on the web side until now, we are looking for someone to help deliver new features faster :).
+All SimpleLogin code is [open source](https://github.com/simple-login/) and our work happens on GitHub.
+Having a single person on the web side until now, we are looking for someone to help deliver new features faster.

+#### Why joining us?

+- Work on an open source product (it's fun!), interact daily with SimpleLogin community.
+- Fair compensation.
+Including salary, bonus and company shares.
+- Work-life balance: there's no such thing as "work hard, play hard" at SimpleLogin.
+Your code is better when you're happy and healthy.
+- Be part of the founder team.
+- 100% remote (might be restricted to France at the moment, due to the our received funding)
+- Make a positive impact.

 #### Skills Needed

-- Solid experiences in web development, preferably in Python and VueJS.
+- Solid experiences in web development, preferably in Python(Flask, Sqlalchemy).
-- Good knowledge about SQL, Unix, Git.
+- Good knowledge about Html, Js, Css.
+- Famililar with Git-based environments (Pull request, Code review, etc)
+- Good communicator.
+Most works happen on GitHub so a good writing skill is a must.
-- (Plus) Understand the current privacy challenge
+- (Plus) good sense of UX/UI.
+- (Plus) experiences with DevOps tools like Ansible.

 #### Day to Day Responsibilities

-- Contribute to the web code.
+- Contribute to the web app and Chrome/Firefox extension.
-- Work closely with the team to develop, test, and execute new ideas
+- Work closely with the team to develop, test, and execute new ideas.

-#### Why Joining SimpleLogin?

-- The freedom and responsibility to execute your own ideas
-- Be part of the founder team
-- Compensation includes salary, bonus and company shares
-- 100% remote
-- Work on a an open source product, interact with our community.
+#### How to apply

-To join SimpleLogin, send us an email at talent@simplelogin.io
+Please send us an email at talent@simplelogin.io and introduce yourself.
+Tell us about your experiences and why you want to join SimpleLogin.
+We respond within a week, usually less than 24h.